Consensys/Mahuta/README.md

 2. Configure Mahuta to connect to an IPFS node and an indexer

 ```
     Mahuta mahuta = new MahutaFactory()
         .configureStorage(IPFSService.connect("localhost", 5001))
         .configureIndexer(ElasticSearchService.connect("localhost", 9300, "cluster-name"))
         .build();
 ```

+For the full documentation, [see wiki page - Mahuta Java API]

+### Spring-Data

+TO COMPLETE

+[see wiki page - Mahuta Spring-Data]

 ### HTTP API